TheGrimsey/oxidized_navigation/README.md

 > My physics crate updated and now my nav-meshes won't generate.

-This is due to how dependencies are handled, Oxidized Navigation will only interact with the versions specified in [Supported Versions](#supported-versions).
-If you want to use other versions you can [make cargo use a different version](https://doc.rust-lang.org/cargo/reference/overriding-dependencies.html#the-patch-section).
+This is due to how dependencies are handled, Oxidized Navigation depends on a specific parry3d version.
+The integration crates depend on specific versions of their physics crates.

+If a new version of the integration crate hasn't released yet, you can implement the `OxidizedCollider` trait yourself, see the [parry3d example](https://github.com/TheGrimsey/oxidized_navigation/blob/master/crates/oxidized_navigation/examples/parry3d.rs).

 > How do I draw the Nav-mesh for debugging?